ccasares/grovepi-iotcs/README.md

 3. In my sample I created my device model with the following data:

-4. Repeat the same steps for the "Light Sensor" model, with the following data:
+4. In my sample I created my device model with the following data:
     * Details:
         ```
     Name: CarlosC-GrovePi-Light Sensor Model